shananlynch/2020-ca400-lynchs43-afanaa2/docs/functional-spec/func_spec.md

 ----|----
 **JAVACC** | JAVA Compiler Compiler (JAVACC ) is a parser generator, JAVACC could be downloaded from the official Javacc website.
 **AWS** | Amazon Web Services is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals.
-**Mona** | The name of our programing language inspired by the painting Mona Lisa by Leonardo Di Vinci, We decided on this name because Leonardo Di Vinci was a polymath with work that will last decades,The name is also  short and unique, this is similar to how Guido van Rossum derived the name python from “Monty Python's Flying Cir
+**Mona** | The name of our programing language inspired by the painting Mona Lisa by Leonardo Di Vinci, We decided on this name because Leonardo Di Vinci was a polymath with work that will last decades,The name is also  short and unique, this is similar to how Guido van Rossum derived the name python from “Monty Python's Flying Circus"

+## 2 General description
+## 2.1 	product system functions
+The functionality of this product will be to give an alternative programming language to novice programmers.
+The way in which our product does this is to provide the user with an online editor and debugger to use Mona.
+The user will be able to create programmes in this web application interface to learn the various basic concepts that are included in a programming language.
+The functions this web application will be able to do is compile the Mona programming language, and be able to debug the code using the debugger on this application.